mobify/mobifyjs/www/v2/docs/image-resizer.md

 Support for using the API without Capturing is untested.
-At minimum, it will support everything in the table above, but will cover many more older browsers due to Capturing not being present.
+At minimum, it will support everything in the table above, but will cover many more older browsers due to Capturing not being required.